Find a hardwood floor contractor near you

 A flooring installation company may charge $3 per square foot for standard installation.
 For hand-scraped (higher-end) ¾-inch oak planks, the cost is approximately $7 per square foot, for a total cost per square foot of about $10 as long as no repair work is required.
 Standard oak planks are available from big-box stores for as low as $3 per square foot, so the quality of oak you want will affect your total project cost.

-Reviews for Ashburn hardwood floor contractors
+Reviews for Columbus hardwood floor contractors

 Why hire professionals on Thumbtack?